Service + Area

 • Coordinate crew arrival, staging, and deliveries so the Pea Ridge workface stays productive even if nearby routing through Centerton, Bella Vista, Lowell, and Joplin changes the daily dispatch plan.

-• When the local work window narrows, resequence by dependency and record why Pea Ridge moved ahead of or behind adjacent ring-2 markets in the route plan.
+• When the local work window narrows, resequence by dependency and record why Pea Ridge moved ahead of or behind adjacent markets in the route plan.

 • Confirm the next release for Pea Ridge with a written handoff note covering readiness, access, and nearby route impacts before the next mobilization.